eClarity/skill-openstates/README.md

 based off the OpenStates.org python library

 This is a skill to add [Open States](https://openstates.org/) support to [Mycroft](https://mycroft.ai).
 This skill currently supports searching for bills by state, Retrieving a list of state senators and house member by state, search committees by state, search districts by state.
-Get information on a legislator by via name search.
+Get information on a legislator via name search.
 Some of the retrieved information is still in a rough state, and will be improved over time.

 ## Installation